ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 # 9. Bias for Action
 崇尚行动(速度,深思熟虑下进行冒险)
 Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk taking.
+## Question
+- Tell me about a time you needed to get information from someone who wasn’t very responsive.
+What did you do?
 ## Story: Doxygen
 Situation: Busy working time.
 One of biggest bluetooth sample code
 Task: Delivery proper format and automatically matain document.